How to Hike Centerpoint to Big Bluff (Goat Trail)

 Centerpoint Trailhead Map

 Once you’ve parked your car, you’ll see the National Park Service trail sign.
-You can take a look at the map below before heading out.
+Before heading out, you can look at the map below.

-There is little to no cellphone reception in the area except at the top of the hill near the trailhead.
+Cell reception is limited in the area except at the top of the hill near the trailhead.

-If you are not familiar with the area, we recommended downloading maps for offline use or having a topo map (we have this one).
+If you are not familiar with the area, we recommend downloading maps for offline use or having a topo map (we have this one).

 Centerpoint to Big Bluff (Goat Trail) Details